Computes per-node stability given the empirical community structure and the

 An object returned by

 mixMN()(classmixMN_fit), containing$communities$original_membershipand$communities$boot_memberships.
-Bootstrap memberships must be available, i.e.reps > 0and"community" %in% boot_what.- IS.plot
+Bootstrap memberships must be available, i.e.reps > 0and"community" %in% boot_what.

 Value